 Joint soreness and other discomfort associated with growing pains can sometimes be the cause for disruptive sleep patterns.
-A light massage on the tender area will alleviate some of the sensation.
+A light massage on the tender area will alleviate some of the sensations.
 You could also distract them with a short story or some singing.

 Your toddler should be tired enough that he’ll fall back asleep within a short time.
 Growing pains shouldn’t last more than a night or two.

-Though uncommon, sleep walking can be quite disruptive to the family.
+Though uncommon, sleepwalking can be quite disruptive to the family.
 The causes could range from sleep deprivation to trauma in some form or another.

-There isn’t an exact cure for sleep walking and many children grow out if it when their sleep conditions improve.
+There isn’t an exact cure for sleepwalking and many children grow out if it when their sleep conditions improve.
 You may need to consult a sleep therapist to help.

 As a parent, sleep deprivation is nothing short of torture and can become so overwhelming that your day-to-day life is seriously affected.
 Learn to off-load.
 If you have a partner or parents who can help, maybe even just on the weekends, so you can catch up on sleep, use them.
 You could even hire a night nurse to assist occasionally, just so you don’t sink under the weight of the duress.

 Here’s a couple who invited outside help to assist with their problem

 The information in this article has helped us a lot and I sincerely hope it has offered some useful advice for your situation.

 Please leave a comment if you agree or disagree with anything.
 Thank you and good luck!